 BRADLEY: Let me see this.

-(9) Candie hangs onto Rodney's back crying, Bradley asking, "What the fuck did you do, Candie?"
-Rodney saying, "Keep off of me!"
+(9) Candie hangs onto Rodney's back crying, Bradley asking, "What the fuck did you do, Candie?", Rodney saying, "Keep off of me!"
 He turns to her and she sees the cut on his face and screams.
-(10) Bradley now starts reassuring Rodney that everything is going to be all right, it's bleeding a little but will be all right.
+(10) Bradley reassures Rodney that everything is going to be all right, it's bleeding a little but will be all right.
 The distraught Candie grabs hold of Rodney and pulls him back toward her.
 Bradley and Rodney struggle to get her to calm down and release him.

 It's kind of funny that Rodney is struck with the "remote", and I'll get into that in a moment.

 There are at least a couple of ways to look at this scene, and neither one cancels out the other.
 A lot of violence occurs in The Return.
 People's heads are torn off.
 There are dismemberments.
 People are blown away with guns.
-The attack on Lorraine by Spike is exceptionally ugly.
+Spike's murder of Lorraine is brutal.
 We've just seen Miriam either killed by Richard (there's the red kind-of-quadrangle on his car) or left for dead.
-The red coffee mug crashed through the window of the trailer--and in that case at least Steven ended up not hitting Becky, but he was abusive with her.
+The red coffee mug crashed through the window of Becky and Steven's trailer--and in that case at least Steven ended up not hitting Becky, but he was abusive with her.
 Now?
 We're given the contrast of Candie accidentally striking Rodney (not with the red of the napkin, but the balloon-like red vase in the cabinet presides over the shot) and she is undone by it.
 Her remorse is profound.

 Peculiarly, Rodney barely reacts.
-He accepts it as an accident, which is not something we would expect as in another part we had seen Rodney beat someone up.
+He doesn't blow up.
+He doesn't rage.
+He accepts it as an accident, which is not something we would expect as we have already seen how violent Rodney can be.

 What is supposed to register is the remorse of the woman who has hit this man.

 But there's also something kind of odd about the hit.